 Would you pay off debt, take a nicer vacation or build savings for college or retirement?

-Perhaps saving money on groceries could reduce the need for an extra income or over-time hours.
+Perhaps saving money on groceries could reduce the need for extra income or overtime hours.

-Any way you slice it Chopping your Shopping will give you more time with family and more money in the bank.
+Any way you slice it Cutting your Shopping will give you more time with family and more money in the bank.